 Pursuant to the shipyard lease between PSI and PSDC, if PSI fails to maintain an average of at least 200 full-time employees at the shipyard for 90 consecutive days, then the lease term (i.e., a 99-year lease with 79 years remaining including options) is automatically converted to month-to-month and PSDC has the right to terminate the lease, subject to the right of PSI to complete work-in-process projects and a one-time, limited cure right which allows PSI to restore the lease to a five-year term under certain circumstances.
-Due to a forecasted breach of this condition caused by the gap in shipbuilding activity following the delivery of the last vessel in its order backlog (Hull 030) in Q1 2019, Philly Shipyard has obtained a temporary conditional waiver of this minimum employment condition until 31 December 2019.
-If PSI obtains a new order during this waiver period that will result in a significant increase in employment at the shipyard, the waiver of the minimum employment condition will continue until PSI reaches the 200 full-time employee requirement.
+Due to a forecasted breach of this condition caused by the gap in shipbuilding activity following the delivery of the last vessel in its order backlog (Hull 030) in Q1 2019, Philly Shipyard obtained a temporary conditional waiver of this minimum employment condition until 31 December 2019.
+This waiver has been extended and now remains in effect on a month-to-month basis until 31 March 2020 so long as PSI continues to comply with its terms.
+If PSI obtains a new order during the waiver period that will result in a significant increase in employment at the shipyard, such as the NSMV program, then the waiver will continue until PSI reaches the 200 full-time employee requirement.